hozunon/Pathman/README.md

-# Pathman: Shell Configuration Manager
+# Pathman: Effortless Shell Environment Management

 Pathman is a small tool written in Swift that helps you manage your PATH environment variables.